aadishlok/agarwal_rohit_python_2017/Final Exam/Read ME.md

 ##### Here I can see a huge difference in stock price because .
   - The Consumption of Solar Energy is increased from past years.
   - We can see the stock price is alomost doubled from 2012 to 2016.
-  - Which indicates Global Warming is directly propotional to Renewable energy.
+  - Which indicates impact of increasing remperatures is directly propotional to the utiliztion of Renewable energy.

 ##### Assumption 2-:
-  - There should be a increase in the price of Wind Energy.
+  - There should be a increase in the utilization of Wind Energy.

 ##### Now, Does Weather affects Wind Energy Generation.